jenkinsci/workflow-cps-global-lib-plugin/README.md

 Furthermore, if you specify a version in Jenkins configuration, you can block scripts from selecting a _different_ version.

-The best way to specify the SCM is using an SCM plugin which has been specifically updated to support a new API for checking out an arbitrary named version.
+The best way to specify the SCM is using an SCM plugin which has been specifically updated to support a new API for checking out an arbitrary named version (_Modern SCM_ option).
-Initially the Git plugin has this modification; others should follow.
+Initially the Git and Subversion plugins have this modification; others should follow.

-If your SCM plugin has not been integrated, you may select _Single repository & branch_ and pick anything offered.
+If your SCM plugin has not been integrated, you may select _Legacy SCM_ and pick anything offered.
 In this case, you need to include `${library.yourLibName.version}` somewhere in the configuration of the SCM, so that during checkout the plugin will expand this variable to select the desired version.
 For example, for Subversion, you can set the _Repository URL_ to `https://svnserver/project/${library.yourLibName.version}`